w3c/wcag3/guidelines/groups/text-and-wording/clear-language/review-process.md

 title: Clear language review process
 ---

-:term[Content author(s)] have a process and policy to review written content for :term[clear language] before publication.
-* The process includes confirming:
+Our organization has a process and policy to review written content for :term[clear language] before publication.
+The process includes confirming:
-    * all of the foundational requirements in the ‘Clear Language’ guideline are met,
+* All of the foundational requirements in the ‘Clear Language’ guideline are met.
-    * verb tense is chosen for ease of understanding in context,
+* Verb tense is chosen for ease of understanding.
-    * content uses short paragraphs, and
+* Content uses short paragraphs.
-    * paragraphs that convey information begin with a sentence stating the main point or purpose (often called a topic sentence).
+* Paragraphs that convey information begin with a sentence stating the main point or purpose (often called a topic sentence).
 * If a style guide is used by authors, it must provide guidance on these aspects of clear language.
 * If author training is provided, it must provide guidance on these aspects of clear language.